Women’s Group or Women’s Processing Group

 The processing group provides a safe, understanding, and a comfortable environment.
 Women come together to process feelings and different difficulties that they may be experiencing.
 It is a place where they can receive much-needed love and support from others who genuinely care and who truly understand.

-Topics in the group can range from anxiety and depression to issues that women face on a daily basis like parenting, working, micromanaging a home and family, being spread too thin, and sometimes even just trying to find value in ourselves and build self-confidence.
+Topics in the group can range from eating disorders, body shaming, anorexia, bulimia, anxiety, and depression to issues that women face on a daily basis like parenting, working, micromanaging a home and family, being spread too thin, and sometimes even just trying to find value in ourselves and build self-confidence.

 As a facilitator of the group, I love offering tools, coping strategies, psychoeducation, and different interventions.
 However, the real healing comes from the support and caring of multiple group members.
 Group members offer empathy and a listening ear.
 We can gain so much as we learn from each other and grow together!